AtharKharal/caspam-admissions/docs/ai.md

+This program is jointly offered by Computer Science Department and CASPAM.

 ## Admission Requirements

 The entry requirements follow a clear set of rules.
 A candidate must meet one of the following criteria: